Last updated on December 12th, 2024 at 11:00 am

 6. The demanding nature of PhDs can get overwhelming at times and can take a toll on your emotional well-being, leading to stress, anxiety, and burnout.

-7. The ‘Publish or Perish’ culture creates constant pressure to publish research papers, that may need additional funding and can create a competitive and cutthroat academic environment.
+7. The ‘Publish or Perish’ culture creates constant pressure to publish research papers in established journals that may need additional funding and can create a competitive and cutthroat academic environment.

 8. Despite your advanced qualifications, the job market for PhD graduates can be competitive, with limited opportunities for tenure-track positions and academic roles.